Valentina Sampaio Reportedly Gets Her Wings As First Victoria’s Secret Transgender Model

 That same year, she was the first to cover Brazilian Vogue, as shown on the magazine’s site.

-While featuring Valentina, Buzzfeed talked about these significant developments on June 5, 2017.
+While featuring Valentina, BuzzFeed talked about these significant developments on June 5, 2017.

 “Her accomplishment comes despite recent setbacks for the LGBT community in Brazil — including a spike in hate crimes and killings of LGBT people.”

-As Valentina was breaking through tough barriers, she shared her thoughts with Buzzfeed.
+As Valentina was breaking through tough barriers, she shared her thoughts with BuzzFeed.

 “Things have happened so fast, I’ve barely had time to process and think about what all this means.
-I’ve realized a dream of such size I really can’t describe it.”
+I’ve realized a dream of such size I really can’t describe it,” she said.

 View this post on Instagram